 Looking back as we start the New Year, we’re grateful for many things.
-In 2017, we celebrated our fifth anniversary, launched our Hackbright Ambassadors program, and, most importantly, graduated 150 phenomenal women from our Software Engineering Programs!
-We profile our alumnae, instructors, and teaching assistants often on this blog, but what about our mentors?
+In 2017, we celebrated our fifth anniversary, launched our Hackbright Ambassadors program, and, most importantly, graduated 150 phenomenal women, people who are gender-diverse, and their allies, from our Software Engineering Programs!
+We profile our alumni, instructors, and teaching assistants often on this blog, but what about our mentors?
 These tireless volunteers donate their time, knowledge, and mentorship to our students, helping them succeed in, and after, the program.

 Join us in thanking our wonderful Mentor community.
 Here’s to a great year ahead in 2018!